 Shopify works with app s, these are extra add-ons that give your website more power and let’s it do the extra things not included with the basics plan.

 There are currently 5,000+ apps available on the Shopify app store.
-These range from Live chat apps through to speciality product review apps like Loox.
+These range from Live chat apps through to specialty product review apps like Loox.
 We have spent a lot of time testing out apps for our websites, so if you want to know what we think then please get in touch with us

 Worpress uses Plug ins that work in the same way as apps.
 Some of them are free and others come with a monthly or annual charge depending on how complex a solution they provide.
-You can download plug ins like YOAST that will boost your SEO through to Akismet anti spam that prevents you receiving mountains of spam synonymous with Wordpress websites.
+You can download plug ins like YOAST that will boost your SEO through to Akismet anti spam that prevents you from receiving mountains of spam synonymous with WordPress websites.

-Building an eCommerce website on Wordpress is the perfect example of why it is easier to use Shopify.
-To sell on Wordpress you need to install a plug-in like WooCommerce to be able to do it.
+Building an eCommerce website on WordPress is the perfect example of why it is easier to use Shopify.
+To sell on WordPress you need to install a plug-in like WooCommerce to be able to do it.
 These plug ins are very powerful and enable your site to do anything Shopify does but are harder to use in our opinion.

 With a purpose built and hosted solution like Shopify the security is largely down to Shopify.
 You need to keep passwords secure but it is the job of Shopify to ensure your platform is secure.
-Shopify also help with GDPR, they say it is totally your responsibility but you can rely on them to provide secure hosting of your customers details.
+Shopify also help with GDPR, they say it is totally your responsibility but you can rely on them to provide secure hosting of your customer’s details.
 All of which is easily accessible for use in keeping in touch with clients.